Ricky-Nz/react-relay-example/README.md

-# Relay Starter Kit
+# React Relay Example

-This kit includes an app server, a GraphQL server, and a transpiler that you can use to get started building an app with Relay.
-For a walkthrough, see the [Relay tutorial](https://facebook.github.io/relay/docs/tutorial.html).
+Example for building a React App with Relay, React-router and React-bootstrap.
+This project includes an dev server and a GraphQL server.

 ## Installation